 Fort Pickens

-After the war, Fort Pickens remained an active military post and was used as a training facility during World War II.
+After the Civil War, Fort Pickens remained an active military post and was used as a training facility during World War II.
 Today, it is an enduring symbol of the US.

 The Battery